craigfouts/ant-farm/README.md

 # Project Ant Farm
 A compilation of my experiments with self-organizing systems and emergent behavior.
-Current methods include a Brownian motion algorithm, a Vicsek active matter model, and an annihilating random walk.
-Also a test bed for RunTime, a basic framework for building real-time interactive environments inside of Jupyter notebooks.
+Current methods include a Brownian motion algorithm, a Vicsek active matter model, and a branching annihilating random walk.
+Also a test bed for RunTime, a framework for building real-time interactive environments inside Jupyter notebooks.

 ## Brownian Motion
 https://github.com/user-attachments/assets/ff4ff5ca-141a-498d-acd7-b1abcd3f9bbe